Practical Strategies for Enhancing the Valley Splitting in Si/SiGe Quantum Wells

 In either case, the failure rate is found to be unacceptably high.
 In the deterministically enhanced regime ($\sigma_\Delta\ll E_{v0}$), on the other hand, the failure rate is exponentially suppressed:

 In this case, it is possible that no qubits have unacceptably low valley splittings, even in large arrays.
 Taking an example: for a dot with the same parameters as Fig.~\ref{fig:introFourier}, and a 1~ML interface width, we obtain $E_{v0} \approx 386$~$\mu$eV, $\sigma_\Delta \approx 12$~$\mu$eV, and $P_\text{fail} \approx 10^{-61}$, which is extremely small.
 However, $P_\text{fail}$ also increases extremely quickly with interface width.
 For example, for a 2~ML interface with all other parameters unchanged, we obtain $E_{v0} \approx 79$~$\mu$eV, $\sigma_\Delta \approx 14$~$\mu$eV, and $P_\text{fail} \approx 0.82$.
 So even though 2~ML interfaces fall into the deterministically enhanced regime ($E_{v0}\gtrsim\sigma_\Delta$), since $E_{v0} < E_v^\text{min}$, $P_\text{fail}$ can still be large.
-Alternatively, we can make contact with recent experiments~\cite{Wuetz:2022p7730}, where quantum wells were found to have sigmoidal interfaces of width $\lambda_\text{int}=0.8$~nm, we find $P_\text{fail} \approx 99\%$.
-(Note that this estimate drops to $P_\text{fail} \approx 62\%$, if we use the larger $E_z$ and $\hbar \omega_\text{orb}$ values reported in that work.)
-Finally we note that valley splitting distributions are not precisely Rician when interfaces are very narrow, so the estimates given above are rough.
-However, these results highlight the fact that $E_v$ can be consistently large in the deterministic regime, although this requires extremely sharp heterostructure features.
+In recent experiments where quantum wells were found to have sigmoidal interfaces of width $\lambda_\text{int} = 0.8$~nm~\cite{Wuetz:2022p7730}, the measured 100~$\mu$eV failure rate was found to be $\sim 50$\%.
+For the $E_z$ and $\hbar \omega_\text{orb}$ values reported in that work, we predict a similar value of 62\%, while for the $E_z = 5$~mV/nm, $\hbar \omega_\text{orb} = 2$~meV parameters used elsewhere in this work, we predict $P_\text{fail} = 99$\%.
+Finally we note that valley splitting distributions are not perfectly Rician when interfaces are very narrow, so the estimates given above are rough.
+However, these results highlight the fact that $E_v$ can be consistently large in the deterministically enhanced regime, although this requires extremely sharp heterostructure features.